coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 3. arbitrary products of these operations form a _dense_ set of the unitary matrices.

-The third point means to say is that this set of operations could be used to approximate any $2\times 2$ unitary matrix to an arbitrary precision, though Selinger will need to devise an algorithm to do it.
+The third point means to say is that this set of operations could be used to approximate any $2\times 2$ unitary matrix to an arbitrary precision, though Ross and Selinger will need to devise an algorithm to do it.

-Next, Selinger turns to a [result](https://arxiv.org/abs/1206.5236) by Kliuchnikov, Maslov, and Mosca which says a given $2\times2$ matrix can be written precisely as a product of Clifford+T elements if and only if the matrix elements are all members of the [number ring](https://en.wikipedia.org/wiki/Ring_(mathematics)) $R := \mathbb{Z}[\frac{1}{\sqrt 2}, i]$.
-So Selinger sets up the following goal: Try to write the problematic parametric operation $\mathrm{RZ}\_\theta$  as a matrix
+Next, Ross and Selinger turn to a [result](https://arxiv.org/abs/1206.5236) by Kliuchnikov, Maslov, and Mosca which says a given $2\times2$ matrix can be written precisely as a product of Clifford+T elements if and only if the matrix elements are all members of the [number ring](https://en.wikipedia.org/wiki/Ring_(mathematics)) $R := \mathbb{Z}[\frac{1}{\sqrt 2}, i]$.
+So Ross and Selinger set up the following goal: Try to write the problematic parametric operation $\mathrm{RZ}\_\theta$  as a matrix

 $$
 \begin{pmatrix}